anatappe/MATILDA/README.md

 This project is licensed under the HU Berlin License - see the [LICENSE.md](LICENSE.md) file for details

 ### References

-For COSIPY:
-	•	Sauter, T., Arndt, A. and Schneider, C. (2020).
-COSIPY v1.3 – an open-source coupled snowpack and ice surface energy and mass balance model. https://doi.org/10.5194/gmd-13-5645-2020

 For PyPDD:
 	•	Seguinot, J. (2019).
 PyPDD: a positive degree day model for glacier surface mass balance (Version v0.3.1).
 Zenodo. http://doi.org/10.5281/zenodo.3467639